Charles Meysey-Thompson

-Revd.
 Charles Maude Meysey-Thompson (5 December 1849 – 11 September 1881) was an English clergyman who, as an amateur footballer, won the FA Cup in 1873 with the Wanderers.
 He also played in the 1876 FA Cup Final for the Old Etonians and for the Scottish XI in the last representative match against England in 1872.

 Family and education

-Born in York as Charles Maude Thompson, he was the son of Sir Harry Meysey-Thompson, 1st Baronet (1809–1874) and Elizabeth Anne Croft.
+Born in York, he was the son of Sir Harry Meysey-Thompson, 1st Baronet (1809–1874) and Elizabeth Anne Croft.

 His brothers included Henry (who succeeded to his father's title), Albert and Ernest (who became M.P. for Birmingham Handsworth from 1906 to 1922).

 Thompson was educated at Eton College before going up to Trinity College, Cambridge where he matriculated in 1868.
 He graduated in 1872 with a Bachelor of Arts degree, and was awarded his Master's degree in 1876.
 In 1872, he earned an athletics Blue for Cambridge, but was unplaced in throwing the hammer.